RustyNova016/musicbrainz_db_lite/README.md

 ## Do I need it?

 It all depends on your use case.
 If you need to cache Musicbrainz data on the user's computer, and don't mind working with sqlite's limitations, go for it.
-But if you need caching on a server, or loaf sqlite, the official database is fine enough.
+But if you need caching on a server, or loave sqlite, the official database is fine enough.

 ## It isn't the same schema!

 It is close enough™️.
 The official schema as been used as base, but has been simplified a bit to fit in the constraint of SQLite, and remove fields that are impossible to fetch through the API.
+Fields are also based on the API's name, as they are more commonly known than the official ones.